Exploring the Different Types of Scholarships in 2025

 Eligibility Criteria:

-- Passion for contributing to the industry
+• Passion for the Industry: Demonstrated commitment to contributing to the field.

 Example:

-- Google Women Techmakers Scholarship: Supports women in technology and computer science.
+• Google Women Techmakers Scholarship: Supports women in technology and computer science.

 6. Community Service Scholarships